saleemadnan064-ux/python-calculator/README.md

-# Python Calculator
+# Python Scientific Calculator

-A simple calculator application built with Python.
+A scientific calculator application built with Python, designed to perform basic and advanced mathematical calculations through a user-friendly interface.

 ## Features